Resolution-robust Large Mask Inpainting with Fourier Convolutions: Method

-\textbf{The power of Fourier convolutions}~ Fourier convolutions are fully differentiable and are easy-to-use drop-in replacement for conventional convolutions.
-Due to the image-wide receptive field that covers the entire image, Fourier convolutions allow the generator network to account for the global context starting from the early layers, which is crucial for high-resolution image inpainting.
-This also leads to better efficiency: trainable parameters can be used for reasoning and generation instead of ``waiting" for a slow propagation of information.
+\textbf{The power of FFCs}~ FFCs are fully differentiable and easy-to-use drop-in replacement for conventional convolutions.
+Due to the image-wide receptive field, FFCs allow the generator to account for the global context starting from the early layers, which is crucial for high-resolution image inpainting.
+This also leads to better efficiency: trainable parameters can be used for reasoning and generation instead of ``waiting" for a propagation of information.

-Another benefit of Fourier convolutions is the ability to capture periodic structures which are very common in human-made environments, e.g.\ bricks, ladders, windows, etc (\fig{syde-by-side-512}).
-Interestingly, sharing the identical convolutions across all frequencies shifts the model towards scale covariance~\cite{chi2020ffc} (Figures~\ref{fig:res-grow},~\ref{fig:high-res-degradation-quantitative}).
+We show that FFCs are well suited to capture periodic structures, which are common in human-made environments, e.g.\ bricks, ladders, windows, etc (\fig{syde-by-side-512}).
+Interestingly, sharing the same convolutions across all frequencies shifts the model towards scale equivariance~\cite{chi2020ffc} (Figures~\ref{fig:res-grow},~\ref{fig:high-res-degradation-quantitative}).